ydgcam/ttltscraper/README.md

 1. Go to tiktok.com and navigate to `More > Settings > Privacy`
 2. Under Privacy find: `Data > Download your data > Download TikTok data`
 3. Select All Data and JSON.
-4. Download the .zip file and have the unzipped contents handy for use when running this tool.
-    a. the unzipped contents should be a `.json` file
+4. Download the .zip file and have the unzipped contents handy for use when running this tool. the unzipped contents should be a `.json` file

 ## Setup Steps (Linux)
 1. Run `python3 -m venv .` if this is a fresh clone